arez/arez/docs/faq.md

   the {@api_url: ObservableValue.reportChanged()::ObservableValue::reportChanged()} method to mark the property as changed.
 * access the property using the getter method..
 The generated code ultimately calls the {@api_url: ObservableValue.reportObserved()::ObservableValue::reportObserved()} method to mark the property as observed.
-  This will add it as a dependency to the containing `@Autorun` method.
+  This will add it as a dependency to the containing `@Observed` method.

 Typically this problem arises when you mutate field directly within the same class.
 Consider this problematic code
 snippet: